See the text from Aithority's interview with the Head of the Nisum Blockchain Lab, Sebastian Martinez, or view the full article here.

-I think Blockchain is one of many exciting emerging technologies today, the effects of which we will be feeling for decades to come.
+I think Blockchain is one of many exciting emerging technologies today, the effects of which will be felt for decades to come.
 I am passionate about Blockchain because I think it will change the fundamental aspects of society.
 I am also very intrigued and closely follow developments in nanotechnology.
 As this technology matures, it will change absolutely everything we know.

 What are your predictions on the role of Blockchain in AI, or AI in Blockchain?
 How do these two gel together?

-I believe that neither Blockchain or AI necessarily comes first, but they do complement each other in the sense that Blockchain validates the data and AI processes that information to make decisions.
+I believe that neither Blockchain nor AI necessarily comes first, but they do complement each other in the sense that Blockchain validates the data and AI processes that information to make decisions.
 In summary, I think Blockchain is a source of trust for AI.

 How do Automation and Big Data come together with Blockchain?
 How do you leverage these technologies at Nisum?

 Similar to the relationship between Blockchain and AI, Automation and Big Data are also perfect complements to Blockchain technology.
 Blockchain ensures the integrity of the data, but it has no relation to data analysis, whereas Big Data and Data Mining can do your work better because the source of information is more secure.
 The challenge lies in being able to increase storage capacity and speed transfer in Blockchain to have massive and secure data sources.
 I am convinced that with the new versions of Blockchain and other types of consensus algorithms, such as Proof of Stake, this type of integration will grow exponentially.

 Tell us about the “Good, the Bad, and the Ugly” of Blockchain and Crypto.